scakc/NPBCL/README.md

 ## Results
 If you ran all experiments using sh file.
 You can see all experiment results in cache folder.
 After individual experiment the results are stored in saves folder and Gens folder.

+>The Base Model which we built upon is Varaitional Continual Learning : [here](https://github.com/nvcuong/variational-continual-learning)